Breast cancer is cancer that forms in the cells of the breasts.

 After skin cancer, breast cancer is the most common cancer diagnosed in women in the United States.
 Breast cancer can occur in both men and women, but it's far more common in women.

-Each of your breasts contains 15 to 20 lobes of glandular tissue, arranged like the petals of a daisy.
-The lobes are further divided into smaller lobules that produce milk during pregnancy and breast-...
+Each breast contains 15 to 20 lobes of glandular tissue, arranged like the petals of a daisy.
+The lobes are further divided into smaller lobules that produce milk for breast feeding.
+Small tubes (...